c0d3x42/nowjs-node-boot/CONTRIBUTING.md

-# Contribute to nowjs-lib-template
+# Contribute to nowjs-node-boot

 ## Pushing into main repository
-If you'd like to contribute to **nowjs-lib-template** with a patch follow the following steps:
+If you'd like to contribute to **nowjs-node-boot** with a patch follow the following steps:
 * fork the repository interested in your change.
-The main one is https://github.com/nowcando/nowjs-lib-template .
+The main one is https://github.com/nowcando/nowjs-node-boot .
 * select the "develop" branch i present
 * apply your changes,
 * test that Test Suite hasn't been broken by running: